dewan-ahmed/Aiven-Workshop/content/3_ModuleThree/31_CreateAuthenticationToken.md

 Alternatively, you can generate an authentication token using [Aiven CLI](https://docs.aiven.io/docs/tools/cli/user/user-access-token.html#avn-user-access-token-create) as well.

 On the top-left corner, right under the Aiven console logo, you'll see the name of your Aiven project.
 Make a note of it as you'll need it in the next section.

+### Coming up - Create a Aiven for Redis service using Terraform
+In the next section, you will create an Aiven for Redis service using Terraform.